 (Q) But you alluded to a classification of innocent people.
 Does this mean that you support jihad in certain areas because of things that are being done against Islam?

 (A) Do you think that the Palestinian resistance is not right?

 (Q) I am not giving an opinion, I am asking about your point of view.

 (A) I am against killing innocent people and I repeat this everywhere.
 This is my personal position.

 Sep.
-15, 2005 update: A Pakistani veteran of the jihad, Khalid Khawaja, explains his understanding of "innocents" this way to Steward Bell (as quoted in Bell's new book, The Martyr's Oath, p.
+15, 2005 update: A Pakistani veteran of the jihad, Khalid Khawaja, explains his understanding of "innocents" this way to Stewart Bell (as quoted in Bell's new book, The Martyr's Oath, p.
 81): "We don't believe in killing innocent people but we would certainly like to send you into the Stone Age the same way you have sent us into the Stone Age."